Proximity fuze: VT (Variable Time)

 This problem was resolved by taking advantage of the change in frequency of the reflected signal.
 The distance between the fuze and the target was not constant but rather constantly changing due to the high speed of the fuze and any motion of the target.
 When the distance between the fuze and the target changed rapidly, then the phase relationship also changed rapidly.
 The signals were in-phase one instant and out-of-phase a few hundred microseconds later.
 The result was a heterodyne beat frequency which corresponded to the velocity difference.
 Viewed another way, the received signal frequency was Doppler-shifted from the oscillator frequency by the relative motion of the fuze and target.
 Consequently, a low frequency signal, corresponding to the frequency difference between the oscillator and the received signal, developed at the oscillator's plate terminal.
 Two of the four tubes in the VT fuze were used to detect, filter, and amplify this low frequency signal.
 Note here that the amplitude of this low frequency 'beat' signal corresponds to the amplitude of the signal reflected from the target.
 If the amplified beat frequency signal's amplitude was large enough, indicating a nearby object, then it triggered the fourth tube – a gas-filled thyratron.
 Upon being triggered, the thyratron conducted a large current that set off the electrical detonator.

-In order to be used with gun projectiles, which experience extremely high acceleration and centrifugal forces, the fuze design also needed to utilize many shock hardening techniques.
-These included planar electrodes and packing the components in wax and oil to equalize the stresses.
+In order to be used with gun projectiles, which experience extremely high acceleration and centrifugal forces, the fuze design also needed to utilize many shock-hardening techniques.
+These included planar electrodes, and packing the components in wax and oil to equalize the stresses.
 To prevent premature detonation, the inbuilt battery that armed the shell had a several millisecond delay before its electrolytes were activated, giving the projectile time to clear the area of the gun.

-The designation VT means variable time.
+The designation VT means 'variable time'.
 Captain S. R. Shumaker, Director of the Bureau of Ordnance's Research and Development Division, coined the term to be descriptive without hinting at the technology.
-Similarly for example the word tank for an armored fighting vehicle was used to pretend plausibly that a carrier of water for troops on the battlefield was being developed.

 Development

 The anti-aircraft artillery range at Kirtland Air Force Base in New Mexico was used as one of the test facilities for the proximity fuze, where almost 50,000 test firings were conducted from 1942 to 1945.
-Testing also occurred at Aberdeen Proving Ground in Maryland, where about 15,000 bombs were fired.
+Testing also occurred at Aberdeen Proving Ground in Maryland, where about 15,000 bombs were dropped.
 Other locations include Ft.
 Fisher in North Carolina and Blossom Point, Maryland.